 - Stock, except deer, may only cross a river or lake by using a dedicated bridge or culvert, unless they cross no more than twice in any month.
 The regulation sets out specified circumstances when cattle and pigs can cross without a dedicated culvert or bridge.
 Deer are not subject to restrictions for crossing rivers and lakes.

 Reducing the impact of damage to our waterways from livestock

-Livestock dung has disease-causing organisms that present health risks to people in contact with the water.
-It also contains nutrients that promote weed growth and decrease the water body’s ability to support a healthy ecosystem.
+Dung and urine also contain nutrients that promote weed growth and decrease the water body’s ability to support a healthy ecosystem.

 When stock trample banks and beds of water bodies they increase streambank erosion and sediment runoff.
-This has an adverse effect on habitats including those used by fish spawning.
+This has an adverse effect on habitats including those used for fish spawning.

 Find out more